 ingredients with labels

+• Large Shrimp: You’ll need 2 lbs of frozen shrimp.
+Then you’ll want to defrost it, and remove the shells.
+I like to leave the tails on for restaurant style presention.
+To choose the best shrimp make sure you check here first.
 To save time, look for “E-Z Peel” or those that have the veins removed from the back of the shrimp.
 This makes cleaning so much faster!

-How To Make Lemon Garlic Shrimp
+How To Make Garlic Sauce Shrimp

 pat the shrimp dry and cook in a hot skillet

-Step 1: Make sure the shrimp is completely dry.
+Make sure the shrimp is completely dry.
 To brown the shrimp and keep them from releasing all their juice into the pan, you’ll want to make sure you heat up your pan before you add the shrimp.
 Use a large skillet so that the shrimp can cook in a single layer.

 You can even add a shrimp to test if the oil is hot.
 If you do and it doesn’t really sizzle sizzle sizzle, then you should wait a minute before adding the rest of the shrimp.

-Step 2: Add the shrimp to the hot pan.
+Add the shrimp to the hot pan.
 You also don’t want to overcrowd the pan.
 So make sure you use a 10-inch skillet, not an 8- or 9-inch.

 TIP: If your pan isn’t quite large enough, do not overcrowd it, cook the shrimp in batches!